BMW M4: Second generation (G82/G83; 2020)

 For the Thailand market, the manual transmission will be available in the standard M4, while the automatic transmission will be available in the M4 Competition.

 For the Philippine market, only the automatic transmission will be available in the M4 Competition.

 M4 Competition

 At launch in 2020, the M4 Competition model was unveiled alongside the standard M4 model.
-Compared to the standard M4, the M4 Competition increases power output by 22 kW to a total of 375 kW and torque is increased by 100 Nm to 650 Nm, and it is offered exclusively with an 8-speed M Steptronic Sport automatic transmission.
+Compared to the standard M4, the M4 Competition increases power output by 22 kW to a total of 375 kW, and torque is increased by 100 Nm to 650 Nm.
+It is offered exclusively with an 8-speed M Steptronic Sport automatic transmission.
 The M4 Competition also features a separate transmission oil cooler, black chrome exhaust tips, forged M light-alloy wheels, automatic brake hold function, and high-gloss black mirrors.